ali-almasi/ali-almasi.github.io/_posts/2024-06-11-primeInfinitude.md

 using a different factorization of $n$.
 Can you provide a proof?

 # Thakkar's Proof
-Here, I will only outline Thakkar's proof, and leave working out the details for the reader.
+Here, I will only outline Thakkar's proof and leave working out the details for the reader.
 The proof is based on the fact that the class of [regular languages](https://en.wikipedia.org/wiki/Regular_language) is closed under finite union.
 Consider the following family of languages over the alphabet $\\{ 0,1 \\}$:

 $$ \mathcal{L}_n = \{ w \in \{ 0,1 \}^* : \#_0(w) - \#_1(w) \equiv 0 \pmod{n} \}. $$